 Hemorrhoids are a common problem for many people.
 Symptoms can include itching or pain in the anal area or bleeding.
 Symptoms of exterior hemorrhoids are itching or pain in the anal area.
-Straining during a bowel movement can cause the hemorrhoids to be able to hemorrhage.
+Straining during a bowel movement can cause the hemorrhoids to be able to lose blood.
 Internal hemorrhoids seldom cause pain or itching but they may bleed.
-Rectal bleeding may be a symptom of a thing more serious so will not assume that hemorrhoids are the cause.
+Rectal bleeding may be a symptom of some thing more serious so will not assume that hemorrhoids tend to be the cause.

 - There are a number of remedies available to treat internal hemorrhoids.

-- They range from home cures, herbal supplements and over the counter medicines, to be able to non-surgical and surgical procedures.
+- They range from home cures, herbal supplements and over the counter medicines, to non-surgical and surgical procedures.

-- A lot of the treatments are intended to reduce the pain and discomfort of the hemorrhoids.
+- The majority of the treatments are designed to reduce the pain and discomfort of the hemorrhoids.

-- The particular procedures performed by a physician are designed to shrink or remove the hemorrhoids.
+- The actual procedures performed by a physician are designed to shrink or remove the hemorrhoids.

-Sometimes people try different solutions for their hemorrhoids at home before seeing their physician.
-Some of the first remedies that lots of people try are adding more fiber to their diet and drinking more water to increase the frequency and softness of bowel movements.
-Increased physical activity and specific exercises can sometimes be helpful.
-Furthermore, there are herbal supplements, stool softeners, creams and creams that are available without a prescription may ease bowel movements and discomfort.
+Sometimes people try different solutions for his or her hemorrhoids in your own home before viewing their medical doctor.
+Some of the first remedies that many people try are adding more fiber to their diet and drinking much more water to increase the frequency and softness of bowel movements.
+Increased physical activity and particular exercises can sometimes be helpful.
+Furthermore, there are herbal supplements, stool softeners, creams and ointments that are available without a prescription may ease bowel movements and discomfort.

-When Natural Home Remedies are Ineffective, It May be Time to Check With Your Doctor
+When Home Remedies are Not Effective, It May be Time to Check With Your Doctor

-One of the newer non-surgical procedures works on the very low direct current that is gently put on the hemorrhoid, targeting the blood vessel leading to the hemorrhoid.
+One of the newer non-surgical procedures runs on the very low direct current that is gently put on the particular hemorrhoid, concentrating on the blood vessel leading to the hemorrhoid.
 When blood flow to the hemorrhoid is interrupted, the hemorrhoid begins to shrink.
 It will continue to shrink for 7-10 days after treatment.
-The task simply takes about 10 minutes to perform as well as requires no anesthesia or special preparations.
-Patients are able to return to their normal activities following treatment.
+The procedure just takes about 10 minutes to perform and requires no anesthesia or special preparations.
+Patients are able to return to their normal activities right after treatment.

-Ethan Jones lives in North Carolina and writes articles on many health topics.
+Ethan Henderson lives in North Carolina and writes articles on many health topics.
 If you are considering hemorrhoid surgery or hemorrhoid removal, visit http://hdtreatmentcenter.com.